Eliminating Private Mortgage Insurance

-For loans made since July 1999, lenders are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets lower than 78 percent of the purchase amount � but not when the loan reaches 22 percent equity.
-(The law does not cover certain higher risk mortgages.)
-But you can actually cancel PMI yourself (for loans made after July 1999) at the point your equity reaches 20 percent, regardless of the original purchase price.
+For loans made after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes lower than 78 percent of your purchase price � but not when the loan reaches 22 percent equity.
+(There are some exceptions -like some "high risk' loans.)
+But if your equity rises to 20% (no matter what the original price was), you have the legal right to cancel PMI (for a mortgage loan closed past July 1999).

-You can start the process of canceling your PMI at the time you're sure your equity has risen to 20%.
-Call the mortgage lender to request cancellation of your Private Mortgage Insurance.
-Lending institutions require documentation verifying your eligibility at this point.
-Most lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for canceling PMI.
+When you think you have achieved at least 20 percent equity, you can start the process of freeing yourself from PMI payments.
+You will need to notify your mortgage lender that you wish to cancel PMI.
+Lending institutions request documentation verifying your eligibility at this point.
+Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your home's equity and eligibility for canceling PMI.

 Real Property Finance can help find out if you can eliminate your PMI.
 Give us a call at 310-379-5997.